 College of the Mainland offers the "Finish Faster" program, which is an accelerated learning program for English and Math.
 Students take a college prep course and a college-level credit course at the same time.
 This allows students to earn college credit faster.
-To help ensure students succeed in these classes, students are supported with faculty office hour assistance, supplemental instruction, and tutoring in either the Math Lab or the Speaking, Reading, and Writing Center.
+To help ensure students succeed in these classes, students are supported with supplemental instruction and assistance in the Tutoring Center.